Hybrid Meta-learners for Estimating Heterogeneous Treatment Effects: Meta-Learners for Estimating Heterogeneous Treatment Effects

 where $\ell$ is a supervised loss function (e.g., squared error), $\theta_0$ and $\theta_1$ are the parameters of the models for the control and treatment groups respectively, and $\mathcal{R}(\cdot)$ is a regularization term (e.g., $\ell_2$ norm, shared representation penalty, or complexity constraint).
 The final CATE estimate is then given by the difference between these plug-in estimates of the PO functions: $\widehat{\tau}(x) = \mu_1(x; \widehat{\theta}_{1}) - \mu_0(x; \widehat{\theta}_{0})$.

 Several well-known methods fall under the category of indirect meta-learners.
-The {\it T-learner}~fits~two separate models $\mu_{0}(x; \theta_{0})$ and $\mu_{1}(x; \theta_{1})$ independently using the datasets $\mathcal{D}_0$ and $\mathcal{D}_1$, and estimates CATE as the difference between the predicted POs.
-Another architecture is the {\it S-learner}, which fits a single model $\mu(x, t; \theta)$ by treating the treatment indicator as an additional feature dimension, then estimating CATE by toggling this feature $t$ for each new $x$, i.e., $\mu(x, 1; \widehat \theta)-\mu(x, 0; \widehat\theta)$.
-Examples of these models include Bayesian additive regression trees (BARTs) and regression trees \cite{athey2016recursive, hill2011bayesian}.~Finally, there has been a few representation-based methods such as TARNet \cite{shalit2017estimating}, which learn a shared latent representation of the features before fitting separate heads for each treatment arm.
+The {\it T-learner}~fits~two separate models $\mu_{0}(x; \theta_{0})$ and $\mu_{1}(x; \theta_{1})$ independently using the datasets $\mathcal{D}_0$ and $\mathcal{D}_1$, and estimates CATE as their difference.
+Another architecture is the {\it S-learner}, which fits a single model $\mu(x, t; \theta)$ by treating the treatment indicator as an additional feature, then estimating CATE by toggling this feature $t$, i.e., $\mu(x, 1; \widehat\theta)-\mu(x, 0; \widehat\theta)$.
+Examples of these models include Bayesian additive regression trees (BARTs), regression trees and representation-based methods such as TARNet, which learn a shared latent representation of the features before fitting separate heads for each treatment arm \citep{hill2011bayesian, athey2016recursive, shalit2017estimating}.

-A common characteristic of indirect meta-learners trained using the loss in (\ref{indirect:loss}) is that the potential outcome models $\mu_0$ and $\mu_1$ are optimized and regularized independently, each to favor a simpler function that best fits the data in $\mathcal{D}_0$ and $\mathcal{D}_1$, respectively.
-As noted by \cite{hahn2018regularization, hahn2020bayesian}, this independent regularization can implicitly encourage spurious treatment effect heterogeneity, even when the data do not support it.
-This occurs because the models are not regularized with respect to the difference that defines the CATE, i.e., $\tau(x) = \mu_1(x) - \mu_0(x)$. \cite{curth2021inductive} further points out that this inductive bias not only risks introducing artefactual heterogeneity but also contradicts how treatment effect heterogeneity should be approached from a scientific standpoint—where the default (null) hypothesis is often that treatment effects are homogeneous \cite{crump2008nonparametric, ballman2015biomarker}.
-To encode this prior belief, one must explicitly encourage similarity between $\mu_0(x)$ and $\mu_1(x)$.
-A simple, though na\"ive, strategy is to regularize the difference between the two models toward zero:
+However, because indirect learners optimize and regularize $\mu_0$ and $\mu_1$ independently, their inductive bias favors simpler functions that best fit $\mathcal{D}_0$ and $\mathcal{D}_1$.
+As a result, taking their difference can yield biased estimates and implicitly induce spurious treatment effect heterogeneity, particularly under DGPs where the CATE function is simpler than the POs \citep{hahn2018regularization, hahn2020bayesian}.
+This occurs because the models are not regularized with respect to the difference that defines the CATE, i.e., $\tau(x) = \mu_1(x) - \mu_0(x)$. \citet{curth2021inductive} further points out that this inductive bias not only risks introducing artefactual heterogeneity but also contradicts how treatment effect heterogeneity should be approached from a scientific standpoint—where the default (null) hypothesis is often that treatment effects are homogeneous \citep{crump2008nonparametric, ballman2015biomarker}.

-However, this strategy can be overly restrictive in settings where treatment effects are non-zero but homogeneous, as it risks suppressing meaningful differences between the POs.
-Direct meta-learners provide a more flexible alternative by allowing for direct regularization of the CATE function itself.